ksan314/archkde/README.md

 # Description

 This is a bash script that installs Arch Linux in UEFI mode with KDE Plasma.
-The installation printing capabilities, bluetooth, and automatic recommended system maintenance.
+The installation includes printing capabilities, bluetooth, and automatic recommended system maintenance.

 ---